 The course complements the 16-20 hours per week you spend in local community-based learning placements.
 All student activities take place in terms of strictly administered ethical guidelines.
-In as far as possible, these guidelines are derived from the local agencies themselves.
+These guidelines are derived from the local agencies.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

 You participate in a service learning component that improves your understanding of health issues in South Africa.
 Placements may include:

 IES Abroad Cape Town organizes field study trips to health facilities and organizations that complement what you’re learning in the classroom, and contribute to your general knowledge of South African culture and society.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Cape Town, it will feel like home.

 You will live in a furnished house or apartment with other students near the University of Cape Town.
 Housing includes single or double bedrooms; shared bathrooms and kitchens; linens and laundry.
 Meals are not included.
 Resident Assistants provide support and cultural exchange.